-Live Art Festival.
 The ICA’s flagship Live Art Festival is a biennial interdisciplinary festival, which began in 2012.
 It is designed to challenge and extend the public’s experience of live art in a non-commercial environment and make accessible the work of visual and performing artists who explore new forms, break boundaries, flout aesthetic conventions, tackle controversy, confront audiences and experiment with perceptions.
 Read more.

 LANA was launched by the ICA at a three-day event in February 2018 comprising a symposium, performances and networking sessions held at UCT’s Hiddingh Campus.
 LANA is a unique platform connecting artists and academics practising and researching in the interdisciplinary, disruptive field of live art.
 Read more.

-Live Art Workshop.
 The Live Art Workshop engages participants in a rich programme of workshops and lectures presented by esteemed practitioners and educators.
 The first Live Art Workshop took place from 29 March – 14 April 2019.
 Read more.

-Medical Humanities.
 The Medical Humanities public lecture series comprises medical practitioners, scientists, theatre-makers, artists and poets whose lectures and presentations engage with the growing interdisciplinary field of medical humanities, in pursuit of intellectual synergies and their application to medical pedagogy and practice.
 It is presented by the School of African and Gender Studies, Anthropology and Linguistics, and the ICA.
 Read more.

-The ICA’s 2019 publication Acts of Transgression: Contemporary Live Art in South Africa edited by Jay Pather and Catherine Boulle, is the first book about live art in the country.
+The ICA’s 2019 publication Acts of Transgression: Contemporary Live Art in South Africa, edited by Jay Pather and Catherine Boulle, is the first book about live art in the country.
 In 2016, the Institute published Relocations: Reading Culture in South Africaedited by Cóilín Parsons, Imraan Coovadia and Alexandra Dodd.
 Read moreabout these groundbreaking publications.